 - candidates must be in their final year of undergraduate studies or have graduated within two years

-To date, there have been thirteen Autry Fellows.
+To date, there have been fourteen Autry Fellows.
 The Fellow's time will center on learning MDC's strategies for promoting economic and social justice by participating in a variety of project teams.

 The application process is competitive.
 A panel comprising members of the MDC staff, Board of Directors, and the Autry family will review applications and award the fellowship.